 - Fried rice: Whipping up a batch of fried rice can be super easy, especially when you just throw together some brown rice and a pre-cut frozen veggie medley.
 If you’re looking for an option with a little more protein, we also love this quinoa fried rice .

 - Whole wheat couscous: Couscous is tiny and fun, just like your little one!
-Try this garlic couscous for a side even the pickiest palates will appreciate.
+Try this garlic couscous for a nutritious picky toddler meal.

 - Whole wheat pasta salad: Pasta salad keeps well in the fridge, so you can make it and save it for multiple lunches!
 We love this whole wheat pasta salad recipe because the rotini pasta is easy for toddlers to pick up and chomp on.